Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Algorithm and Theoretical Guarantees

-A key component of the algorithm are recursive mean reward estimators, which are designed for the underlying bilinear model.
-These estimators require estimating the unknown parameter $\theta$ from partial feedback and accounting for the trade-off between exploration and exploitation.
-The algorithm adopts the strategy of optimism in the face of uncertainty for linear bandits \citep{abbasi2011improved} for computing upper confidence bound (UCB) indices for mean rewards of job-server assignments.
-Let $\cl_{l,j}(t)$ be the class of job selected in the $l$-th selection by server class $j$ and let $\xi_{l,j}(t)$ be the observed reward of this selection.
-The feature vector of a combination of job class $i$ and server class $j$ is defined as $w_{i,j} =\mathrm{vec}(u_{i}v_j^\top)$.
-For simplicity of notation, we write $w_{l,j}(t)=w_{\cl_{l,j}(t),j}$.
-At each time step $t$, the algorithm uses an estimator of $\theta$ defined as
+The algorithm employs a UCB strategy for bilinear bandits, which estimates the unknown parameter $\theta$ of the bilinear stochastic reward model from the observed partial feedback and balances the trade-off between exploration and exploitation.
+In Algorithm~\ref{alg:Alg1}, for an assigned job $k_{t,j,l}$ in the $l$-th selection by server class $j$ at time $t$, the algorithm observes the stochastic reward value $\xi_{l,j}(t)$.
+In the following, we simplify the notation by denoting the feature information for $k_{t,j,l}$ as $z_{l,j}(t)=z_{\cl(k_{t,j,l}), j}$, where $\cl(\cdot)$ maps a job to its class.
+Also, for clarity in analysis, we use $\hat{\theta}(t), \Lambda(t), b(t)$ for $\hat{\theta},\Lambda, b$ in time step $t$ of Algorithm~\ref{alg:Alg1}.
+At each time step $t$, the algorithm utilizes an estimator of $\theta$ defined as: